South Park: Post COVID: The Return of COVID

-"South Park: Post Covid: The Return of Covid" (also stylized "South Park: Post COVID: The Return of COVID") is a 2021 American adult animated comedy television special episode written and directed by Trey Parker.
+"South Park: Post COVID: The Return of COVID" is a 2021 American adult animated comedy television special episode written and directed by Trey Parker.
 It is the second in a series of South Park television specials for the streaming service Paramount+ and premiered on December 16, 2021.
-It is a direct sequel to and continues the storyline of the previous special, "South Park: Post Covid".
+It is a sequel to and continues the storyline of the previous special, "South Park: Post COVID".
 It is also the 311th episode of the series.

 Plot

 Stan Marsh flashes back to the onset of the COVID-19 pandemic, when he and his classmates were sent home from school before they could blackmail fellow student Heather Wiliams for VIP access to a Denver Nuggets game; and the events leading to him burning down Tegridy Farms and inadvertently killing his sister Shelley, leading to their mother Sharon's suicide.

 Presently, South Park remains under quarantine due to the new COVID-19 variant.
 On the run and guarding his last sprout of marijuana, Randy Marsh is cornered by Shady Acres nurses when Token Black defeats them and takes Randy to Kenny McCormick's laboratory.
 At the lab, Stan, alongside Kyle Broflovski and a group of their friends, cannot get past the firewall without a voice command from either Kenny or his institutionalized associate, Victor Chouce.
 They realize that the experiment will need aluminum foil, all supplies of which are in grounded cargo ships.
 Stan and Kyle head out to retrieve Chouce while Tweek Tweak and Craig Tucker search for the foil.

-At the asylum, Stan and Kyle find that "Chouce" is actually "Chaos."
+At the asylum, Stan and Kyle find that "Chouce" is actually "Chaos".
 They enter Chaos' cell to discover that he is actually Butters Stotch, who went insane after his parents abandoned him.
 In his isolation, Chaos began dealing in NFTs, for which he was institutionalized.
 Stan and Kyle are removed from Chaos' cell, but Chaos later escapes.
 Meanwhile, Randy cultivates his marijuana as the others explain Kenny's plans to prevent the pandemic.
 Randy refuses to cooperate and reveals that all possible timelines involve his sex acts with the pangolin.
 Their plans are further complicated by Clyde Donovan's refusal to be vaccinated.